bit-cook/Everywhere/docs/en-US/model-provider/openai.md

   - A valid email address for account registration
   - An international mobile phone number for account security verification
   - If you need to use OpenAI API's paid services, you will also need a valid international credit card
-  - If you are in mainland China, please ensure you can access OpenAI's services

 ## Steps